 Contractor: Gilbane Building Company

 Description: The building faces north and is a ten story concrete and glass structure.
-The building is located in the center of the city on the north side of the old courthouse. .
+The building is located on landscaped grounds in the center of Joliet.
+The projecting wall on the north side is glass panels.
+Along the east side of the north front is a two story projecting section.
+A low four story wing extends north also faced with glass panels.
+The roof line is flat.
 The building contains 38 courtrooms.
-Cost of construction is $215,000,000.

 Photos taken 2008